DhananjayLakra/Waiter-Tips/README.md

 size: number of people in a table

-Before passing into the Linear Regression model the non numeric fields are encoded into suitable numeric values.
-Once the model is trained, it is used to make predictions and tested for overfitting.
+The non-numeric fields, such as "day" are encoded into suitable numeric values before passing them into the model.
+Once the model is trained, it is used to make predictions and is also tested for overfitting.
 A test MSE score of 0.92 was achieved